HSF/hsf.github.io/_gsocproposals/2020/proposal_ALICEaliecsconfig.md

 throughout the O²/FLP cluster at LHC Point 2.
 For developers of processing software, the high level interface is called DPL (O² Data Processing Layer).
 This component is able to generate dumps of data-driven workflows (i.e. files describing a set of processes to run and how they talk to each other), which currently cannot directly be imported into AliECS.
+Besides DPL dumps, it would also be interesting to be able to import other experiment-agnostic workflow descriptions for use in the ALICE O²/FLP farm.

 Furthermore, while AliECS defines its own workflow template input format, this format has been extended over time and isn't subject to a formal schema.
 It would be very useful to be able to